A fan-favorite plant protein

 2. Shopping guide

-Since seitan comes in infinite products, you'll find it all over grocery stores.
+Since seitan comes in infinite products, you'll find it in a few places.

 Vegan seitan brands